federgraph/RiggVar-RG19/README.md

 How everything is supposed to work will be more clear in the new repo.
 Note that the FMX app (over there) will have better graphics.
 Here we still have GDI graphics which is based on Integer coordinates with no antialiasing.
-If you want to see textual rReports in a TMemo, the VCL application (here) is still of good use.
+But if you want to see textual output in a TMemo, the VCL application (here) is still of good use.

 ## Building